-As of December 31, 2022, we did not have any short-term or long-term debt, or significant long-term liabilities.
+As of December 31, 2023, we did not have any short-term or long-term debt, or significant long-term liabilities.
+Our long-term operating lease for our office space in New York, NY is immaterial as of December 31, 2023.

-As of December 31, 2022, we have a long-term operating lease for our new office space in New York, NY.
-See Note 9, "Leases" in the notes to the consolidated financial statements for further details.
+The Company reached settlements for certain class action lawsuits in February 2023 ending ongoing litigation, see Note 6, "Commitments and Contingent Liabilities" in the notes to the consolidated financial statements for further details.

-We are presently a party to certain class action lawsuits for which a settlement was reached in February 2023 ending the ongoing litigation.
 In addition, we may in the future be involved in various legal proceedings, claims and litigation that arise in the normal course of business.
-We accrue for estimated loss contingencies related to legal matters when available information indicates that it is probable a liability had been incurred and we can reasonably estimate the amount of that loss.
+We accrue for estimated loss contingencies related to legal matters when available information indicates that it is probable a liability has been incurred and we can reasonably estimate the amount of that loss.
 In many proceedings, however, it is inherently difficult to determine whether any loss is probable or even possible or to estimate the amount of any loss.
 In addition, even where a loss is possible or an exposure to loss exists in excess of the liability already accrued with respect to a previously recognized loss contingency, it is often not possible to reasonably estimate the size of the possible loss or range of loss or possible additional losses or range of additional losses.
 Should any of our estimates and assumptions change or prove to be incorrect, it could have a material impact on our results of operations, financial position, and cash flows.
-See Note 7, "Commitments and Contingent Liabilities" in the notes to the consolidated financial statements for further details.